Completions to Discrete Probability Distributions in Log-linear Models

-As in Example \ref{ex:blob}, it is often the case that the ideal $I_A + \langle \sum_i x_i - 1, \nu^Tx\rangle$ is prime, in which case it is equal to the defining ideal of the branch locus $I(B_{A,E})$.
-The following example demonstrates a situation in which the boundary of the log--linear model $\mathcal{M}_A$ maps onto the boundary of the completable region.
+As in Example \ref{ex:blob}, it is often the case that the ideal $I_A + \langle \sum_i x_i - 1, \nu^Tx\rangle$ is prime, in which case it is equal to the defining ideal of the singular locus $I(B_{A,E})$.
+The following example demonstrates a situation in which the boundary of the log-linear model $\mathcal{M}_A$ maps onto the boundary of the completable region.

-\begin{example} A hierarchical model is a log--linear model determined by the data of a simplicial complex with positive integer weights given at each of the vertices.
+\begin{example} A hierarchical model is a log-linear model determined by the data of a simplicial complex with positive integer weights given at each of the vertices.
 Each vertex corresponds to a random variable with the weight of the vertex being the number of outcome states of the variable.
 The faces of the simplicial structure encode dependencies among these variables.
 We consider the hierarchical model associated to the length two segment with each vertex weight equal to two.
 This corresponds to three binary random variables $X_1$, $X_2$, and $X_3$ with the probability of their outcomes related by certain relations determined by the dependencies.

 The model has coordinates $p_{ijk}$ given by the probability that $X_1 = i$, $X_2 = j$, and $X_3 = k$.
-As described in \cite{sullivant2018algebraic}, a hierarchical model is a log--linear model and so can be described by an integer matrix $A\in\mathbb{Z}_{\ge 0}^{k\times n}$.
+As described in Chapter 9 of \cite{sullivant2018algebraic}, a hierarchical model is a log-linear model and so can be described by an integer matrix $A\in\mathbb{Z}_{\ge 0}^{k\times n}$.
 For the hierarchical model associated to Figure \ref{fig:LengthTwoSegment} and all weights equal to two, the matrix $A$ is given by

 where the columns of $A$ index the coordinates $p_{ijk}$ in lexicographical order.
 One finds that $\rank A = 6$ and the toric ideal $I_A$ is generated by the following binomials